 Brown bag your lunch

 If you decide to only go out once a month, you will suddenly have many opportunities to pack your lunch for work.
-(Because if you’re bringing your lunch with you to the office, you won’t need to go out for lunch).

 Finding you’re still hungry and your lunch box is empty?
 That’s okay.
 Just remember to stay on budget and keep your meal price to a minimum.